Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 ### Challenges in Feature Tracking

-* We must determine which features _can_ be tracked.
+* We must determine which features can be tracked, so that our algorithms can efficiently track them accross multiple frames.
-* We must account for objects that aren't moving, but have their appearance changing over time.
+* We must account for objects that are ot moving, but have their appearance changing over time due to other factors like rotation, moving into shadows, and so on.
   * For example, a stationary object could appear to be moving if a shadow is being cast over it, darkening it from one side to the other.
-* We must correct drift, which is when small errors in the location of key points can accumulate over time
+* We must correct drift, which is when small errors in the location of key points can accumulate over time as appearance model is updated.
-* We need to be able to introduce and remove some or all of the tracking points, as objects are permitted to leave the frame entirely, or reenter at a later stage.
+* We need to be able to introduce and remove some or all of the tracked points, as objects are allowed to leave the frame entirely or reenter at a later stage.

 ### Quality of Good Features

 To account for these challenges, the features from the images that we decide to use must be resilient in those ways.
+In particlar, we need a technique that can measure the quality of features from just a single image, and we need to avoid smooth regions and edges.

-For example, we do not want to track "ambiguous" locations, meaning large undifferentiated regions of the image that are hard to "anchor" to a specific location, such as arbitrary points along edges or faces, or smooth color gradients.
+For example, we do not want to track "ambiguous" locations, meaning large undifferentiated regions of the image that are hard to "anchor" to a specific location, such as arbitrary points along edges or faces or smooth color gradients.
 We want to look at corners and sharp changes.

-We can look back at the Harris method to find corners, and determine the quality of our keypoints from single images.
+A feasible solution is using Harris Corners.
+We can leverage the Harris method to detect corners as key points and determine the quality of our key points from single images.
 For example, we can use Harris to get the corners of the very first frame, then track them from there.
+This practice guarantees small error sensitivity.

 ### Motion Estimation Techniques

-This is similar to, but not the same as optical flow.
-Optical flow takes the pixels of the image and follows them based on image brightness changes across time and space simultaneously.
-This method only tries to estimate the motion of small number of key points over many frames.
-Applying optical flow can help towards this goal, by combining corner detection on each frame with the optical flow of pixel motion from the previous frame.
+Feature tracking is similar to, but not the same as optical flow.
+In fact, optical flow takes the pixels of the image frames and recover their motion based on image brightness changes across time and space simultaneously.
+However, feature tracking only attempts to estimate the motion of a small number of visual feature points over multiple frames.
+We can also achieve this goal by combining keypoint detection on each frame with optical flow algorithms to track the feature points.

-Feature tracking has many applications, such as using the combined keypoint locations and motions to solve for all locations in 3d space, for simultaneous location and mapping in robotics.
+Feature tracking has many practical applications.
+One example is using the combined keypoint locations and motions to solve for all locations in 3d space, for simultaneous location and mapping in robotics.

 <p align="center">
   <img src="https://github.com/Visininjr/cs131_notes_dev/blob/master/images/seq_initial.gif?raw=true" width="200">